The Clear Edge

 A: Freeing 25–40 hours weekly at a $500/hour baseline unlocks roughly 1,300–2,080 hours per year—$650K–$1.04M in capacity—at a delegation cost of about $72K–$174K annually, leaving a net gain of $476K–$866K plus 8–12 weeks of additional time off.

-Next article covers “The Founder’s OS: Build Systems That Run $100K Months on 30 Hours Weekly.”
-I will show you the complete system that integrates time, energy, strategy, and execution into one founder operating system.
+Next article covers “The Founder’s OS: Run $100K Months on 30 Hours Weekly for $100K–$125K Operators.”
+You’ll see the complete system that integrates time, energy, strategy, and execution into one founder operating system.

 Start here: The Complete Clear Edge OS — Your roadmap from $5K to $150K with a 60-second constraint diagnostic.